anjalisilva/libraryStatistics/README.md

 ## Acknowledgments

-- Access to ARL annual survey data provided by University of Toronto Libraries, Ontario, Canada.
-We wish to thank Dr. Kevin Borden and Holly Gross for their feedback while developing this work.
+- Access to ARL annual survey data provided by University of Toronto Libraries (UTL), Ontario, Canada.
+We wish to thank Larry Alford, Laura Anderson, Glen Morales and Caitlin Tillman from UTL and Dr. Kevin Borden and Holly Gross from ARL for their feedback.